redhat-nfvpe/container-perf-tools/README.md

 repo to get the latest tools.
 It then executes the specified tool based on the yaml specification, with the environment variables in the yaml file.
 The yaml examples for k8s can be found under the sample-yamls/ directory

+### Unable to build containers due to missing packages
+A valid subscription manager registration is required to resolve some of the packages used by the containers.

+The yum process running inside the container will run using container mode and pass through the host's registration to allow resolving all the packages.

+If you attempt to build on a host without a valid subscription then some packages will not be able to install and the container build will fail.

 ### How to run the all-in-one test container

 There are two types of container tool use cases.
 The first type is to run the performance tool as container